microsoft/AI-Chat-App-Hack/README.md

 ## Introduction

-🛠️Build, innovate, and **#HackTogether**!🛠️ It's time to get started building apps with .NET 8. 🔥
+🛠️ Build, innovate, and **#HackTogether**!🛠️ It's time to get started building your first AI Chat App, using the power of RAG (Retrieval Augmented Generation). 🤖 + 📚 = 🔥

+GPT models are powerful language generators, but they don't know everything about the world.
+RAG (Retrieval Augmented Generation) combines the power of GPT with the knowledge of a search engine.
+This allows you to ask questions of your own data, and get answers that are relevant to the context of your question.
+We'll show you how to build a RAG Chat App using Azure OpenAI, Azure AI Search, and Python, and extend it for your own data sources.

-Hack Together is your playground for coding and experimenting with .NET.
-With mentorship from Microsoft experts and access to the latest tech, you will learn how to build apps based on some of the most exciting .NET scenarios today - AI and cloud-native!
+Hack Together is your playground for coding and experimenting with RAG Chat Apps.
+With mentorship from Microsoft experts and access to the latest tech, you will learn how to build apps using the most exciting technology - LLMs and vector search databases!
 The possibilities are endless for what you can create... plus you can submit your hack for a chance to win exciting prizes! 🥳

-The hackathon starts on **November 20th** right after .NET Conf and ends on **December 4th**.
+The hackathon starts on **January 29th**  and ends on **February 12**.
 It is recommended for participants to follow the Hack Together Roadmap for a successful hackathon.

 ## Hack Together Roadmap 🗺️